-Drivers whose negligence leads to accidents causing injuries and property damage may be liable through a personal injury claim.
-Compensation may be available to assist injured parties throughout their recovery periods, which often may result in them being off work.
-A compassionate injury attorney could assess the circumstances that led to your injuries and determine the viability of pursuing damages in your case.
-Call today to schedule a consultation.
+Drivers whose negligent actions lead to accidents that cause injuries and property damage may be liable through personal injury claims.
+Financial compensation may be available to assist injured parties throughout their recovery periods, which often may result in them being off work.
+An experienced attorney can assess the circumstances that led to your injuries and determine the viability of pursuing damages in your case.
+Call the Amaro Law Firm today to speak with a member of our legal team to schedule a consultation.

 Motorcyclist Injuries in Houston

 Motorcycle riders are uniquely vulnerable to catastrophic injuries in motor vehicle accidents.
 Unlike the occupants of motor vehicles, motorcycle riders have no vehicle frame to protect them from the impact of vehicles or stationary objects.
 There also is no frame to prevent them from being ejected from their bikes and striking vehicles, fixed objects, and the ground, often with disastrous results.